kjvarga/sitemap_generator/README.md

 Geo Sitemaps
 -----------

-Links to pages with KML or GeoRSS content can be added by passing a <tt>:geo</tt> Hash to <tt>add()</tt>.
+Page with geo data can be added by passing a <tt>:geo</tt> Hash to <tt>add()</tt>.
 The Hash only supports one tag of <tt>:format</tt>.
-Google provides an [example of a geo sitemap link][geo_tags].
+Google provides an [example of a geo sitemap link here][geo_tags].
 Note that the sitemap does not actually contain your KML or GeoRSS.
 It merely links to a page that has this content.

     sitemap.add('/restaurants/1234.kml', :geo => { :format => 'kml' })